Zorng/ModulaBackend/src/modules/cash/API_DOCUMENTATION.md

 **GET** `/v1/cash/sessions/active?registerId=<uuid>`

-Get the currently open session for a register with all movements.
+Get the currently open session with all movements.

 **Query Parameters:**

-- `registerId` (required) - UUID of the register
+- `registerId` (optional) - UUID of the register.
+If omitted, returns the active branch-level session.

+**Behavior:**

+- With `registerId`: Returns the open session for that specific register
+- Without `registerId`: Returns the open device-agnostic session for the authenticated user's branch

 **Response:** `200 OK`